Lokdal/Asthma-Air-Quality/README.md

 You can now use the script, which should generate a jpg file for the figure and a html file for the map

 # Results
+On this map, we see the Median Air Quality Index of about 1000 USA counties, from best (in light yellow) to worst (in dark red).
+Each green, yellow and red dots represent one of 476 cities found in the 500 cities database.
+The cities with the lowest prevalence are in green, and those with the highest, in red.
 ![Map generated using Folium](Asthma_and_Air_Quality_screencap.jpg)

+This plot shows how the air quality (horizontal axis) and smoking prevalence (vertical axis) are linked with asthma prevalence.
+It seems that air quality is almost uncorrelated to asthma prevalence, whereas smoking is clearly linearly correlated.
 ![Plot showing the influence of smoking and air quality on asthma](Asthma_Smoking_and_AQI.jpg)